Oculus Quest will test multiple windows and redesigned universal menu

 Facebook’s standalone VR headset Oculus Quest has enjoyed strong sales since its debut last year, and continued to add both new features and refinements at a surprisingly steady pace.
-That’s continuing this month with a new Quest “system experience” that consists of several quality of life user interface tweaks, one of which is decidedly bigger than the others.
+That’s continuing this month with a new Quest “system experience” that consists of several quality-of-life user interface tweaks, one of which is decidedly bigger than the others.

 Previously, the Quest UI focused your attention primarily on a single window, but going forward, it will support multiple windows at once — a feature that’s debuting in Oculus Browser, so users will be able to look at a video in one window while reading or doing something else in other windows.
 Facebook says that multi-window support will come to Chats and the Store later on, among other 2D apps; it’s not likely to be supported for 3D apps due to their higher processing demands.